-I imagine that nowadays this is all computerized.
-Certainly, at the very least, electronic calculators are a large part of it.
+Nowadays this is all computerized.
 But in my father’s era it was a matter of his own brainpower doing the computations and then entering everything by hand.
 I don’t think he trusted calculators anyway; he trusted himself.

 We children tiptoed around him even more than usual because we knew it was tax time.
 After the magic Ides of April things improved, but till then you stayed away and stayed quiet.

 I think my father enjoyed the neatness of math, and took pride in his reputation as one of the best accountants around.
 He also was a lawyer, and so he didn’t do this all year, although for a few months it seemed to take over everything.

 I think some people have an affinity for seizing the messiness of life and trying to impose order on it through numbers, and some of those people are called accountants.
 The rest of us can either pay them to do our taxes, or gnash our teeth every April as we do our own—and reflect in awe on those for whom this is an everyday event.